sendbird/SendBird-SDK-JavaScript/README.md

 - https://github.com/sendbird/Sendbird-SDK-JavaScript

-> Note: You should also add axios library into the script tag before the Sendbird library inclusion since v3.0.127.
+> **Note**: You should also add `axios` library into the <script> tag before the Sendbird library inclusion since v3.0.127.
 You can host the library or utilize the CDN as the library refers to it.
 The following serves as examples.

 ```javascript
 <script src="https://unpkg.com/axios/dist/axios.min.js"></script>